oboxodo/metaplex-docs/docs/nft-standard.md

 	]
 }
 ```
 If such a flag exists, that file is the primary option when selecting the multimedia-attachment (video, audio or 3D) that will be displayed to owners.
-If that file is no longer available, you wallet should default to it using the URL in `animation_url` field.
+If that file is no longer available, your wallet should default to it using the URL in `animation_url` field.

 #### Collections
 If the NFT belongs to a group of other unique NFTs, you can mark them with an additional `collection` field that contains the name of the collection.